darklife/darkriscv/README.md

 pointed by our friend HYF (the changes regarding ModelSim are active when the symbol MODEL_TECH is detected).

-The currently simulation only runs the "hello world" code, which is not a complete test and left lots of instructions uncovered (such as the aiupc instruction, also pointed by our friend HYF).
-I hope a more complete test will be possible in the future (see issue #9 for more details!).
+The simulation runs the same firmware as in the real FPGA, but in order to improve the simulation performance, the UART code is not simulated, since the 115200 bps requires lots dead simulation time.

-In order to improve the simulation performance, the UART code is not simulated, since the 115200 bps requires lots dead simulation time.
+TODO: more details about the rtl and src directories.
+Maybe split this section in "build" and "simulation".
+The rtl and src can be better explained in the code itself (as long is possible add lots of comments).

 ## Development Boards

 Currently, therea are two supported boards:

-- Avnet Microboard LX9: equipped with a Xilinx Spartan-6 LX9 running at 66MHz
+- Avnet Microboard LX9: equipped with a Xilinx Spartan-6 LX9 running at 100MHz
-- XilinX AC701 A200: equipped with a Xilinx Artix-7 A200 running at 90MHz
+- XilinX AC701 A200: equipped with a Xilinx Artix-7 A200 running at 90MHz (?)
-- QMTech SDRAM LX16: equipped with a Xilinx Spartan-6 LX16 running at 50MHz
+- QMTech SDRAM LX16: equipped with a Xilinx Spartan-6 LX16 running at 50MHz (?)

 The speeds are related to available clocks in the boards and different clocks may be generated by programming a DCM.